aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 -   {{< mention "songtao" >}}, PhD student in biophysics, who will be teaching assistant for the course, chairing lectures, holding the computer labs and journal clubs [songtao.cheng@scilifelab.se)](mailto:songtao.cheng@scilifelab.se)
 -   {{< mention "nils" >}}, PhD student in biophysics, who will be teaching assistant for the course, chairing lectures, holding the computer labs and journal clubs(<nils.mechtel@scilifelab.se>)

-In various modules, we will also have guest lectures and labs by

--  TBD

 ## Course schedule